 From 2006 to 2016, there were 17 Section 7 consultations conducted related to USCG training.
-Two of the training activities that were consulted on occurred within the areas under consideration for critical habitat designation.
+Two of the training activities that were consulted on occurred within the critical habitat designation.
 All of the consultations were informal.
 It is anticipated that a similar number and type of consultations would occur over the 10-year period of analysis related to USCG training activities.